Early Music Bookstore

 Many of the books have descriptions or reviews (by me unless indicated otherwise) to help you decide whether you want them.
 Books without descriptions have been included because I had heard of them or the titles seemed interesting.

-Through our association with Amazon.com in the United States and Amazon.co.uk in Britain, you pay the same low prices you would pay if you went to Amazon directly, and we receive a small percentage of each sale, which we will use to support the Band.
+Through our association with Amazon.com in the United States and Amazon.co.uk in Britain, you pay the same low prices you would pay if you went to Amazon directly, and we receive a small percentage of each sale, which we will use to support the web pages.
 (In case you were wondering, I have been a satisfied Amazon.com customer since 1996.)

 You may click on any of the book links to find out bibliographic information and the current Amazon.com price.
 You're not obligated to buy a book until you choose to do so, and in fact Amazon is a useful source of bibliographic information and comparison pricing even if you never make a purchase.